Lecturer of Wildlife Conservation

 Office: Holdsworth 216

-Kelly is a faculty fellow in the 2021-2022 Community Engagement and Service Learning program.
+Kelly is currently a faculty fellow in the 2023-2024 Instructional Innovation Fellowship and previously completed the 2021-2022 Community Engagement and Service Learning program.

 Kelly serves as a faculty mentor for the Forsythe-Grange Mentoring program which provides scholarships and individual mentoring for first-generation college students, Pell-eligible, and/or underrepresented students.